International Day of Yoga

-The International Day of Yoga has been celebrated across the world annually on June 21 since 2015, following its inception in the United Nations General Assembly in 2014.
+The International Day of Yoga is a day in recognition of Yoga that is celebrated around the world annually on 21 June following its adoption by the United Nations in 2014.
+As Yoga exercises have shown significant benefits for physical and mental well-being, it was considered important by the UN to globally promote this wellness practice, which originated in ancient India.

-Yoga is a physical, mental and spiritual practice which originated in ancient India.
-The Indian Prime Minister Narendra Modi, in his UN address in 2014, had suggested the date of June 21, as it is the longest day of the year in the Northern Hemisphere and shares a special significance in many parts of the world.
+The initiative for Yoga Day was taken by India's prime minister Narendra Modi in his 2014 UN address, and the related resolution received broad global support, with 177 nations co-sponsoring it in the United Nations General Assembly, where it passed unanimously.
+Subsequently, the first International Yoga Day was celebrated successfully on 21 June 2015, around the world including New York, Paris, Beijing, Bangkok, Kuala Lumpur, Seoul and New Delhi.

 Origin

-The Indian Prime Minister Narendra Modi, in his UN address in 2014, suggested an annual Day of Yoga on June 21, as it is the longest day of the year in the Northern Hemisphere and shares a special significance in many parts of the world.
+In September 2014, India's prime minister Narendra Modi, in his UN address, suggested an annual Day of Yoga on 21 June, as it is the longest day of the year in the Northern Hemisphere and shares a special significance in many parts of the world.
 Following the initial proposal, the UN adopted the draft resolution, entitled "Day of Yoga", in 2014.
 The consultations were convened by the delegation of India.

-In 2015 Reserve Bank of India issued a 10 rupees commemorative coin to mark the International Day of Yoga.
+In 2015, the Reserve Bank of India issued a 10-rupee commemorative coin to mark the International Day of Yoga.

-In April 2017, UN Postal Administration (UNPA) issued 10 stamps on Asanas on a single sheet to mark International Day of Yoga.
+In April 2017, United Nations Postal Administration issued 10 stamps on asanas on a single sheet to mark the International Day of Yoga.

 UN Declaration

 On 11 December 2014, India's Permanent Representative Asoke Mukherji introduced the draft resolution in the United Nations General Assembly.
 The draft text received broad support from 177 Member States who sponsored the text, which was adopted without a vote.
 This initiative found support from many global leaders.
 A total of 177 nations co-sponsored the resolution, which is the highest number of co-sponsors ever for any UNGA resolution of such nature.

 When proposing 21 June as the date, Modi said that the date was the longest day of the year in the northern hemisphere (shortest in the southern hemisphere), having special significance in many parts of the world.
-In Indian calendars, the summer solstice marks the transition to Dakshinayana.
+In the Indian calendars, the summer solstice marks the transition to Dakshinayana.
 The second full moon after summer solstice is known as Guru Poornima.
 In Hindu mythology, Shiva, the first yogi (Adi Yogi), is said to have begun imparting the knowledge of yoga to the rest of mankind on this day, and became the first guru (Adi Guru).

 Following the adoption of the UN resolution, several leaders of the spiritual movement in India voiced their support for the initiative.
-The founder of Isha Foundation, Sadhguru, stated, "this could be a kind of a foundation stone to make scientific approach to the inner well-being of the human being, a worldwide thing...
-It's a tremendous step for the world."
-The founder of Art of Living, Ravi Shankar, lauded the efforts of Modi, saying, "It is very difficult for any philosophy, religion or culture to survive without state patronage.
+The founder of Art of Living, Ravi Shankar, praised Modi's efforts, saying, "It is very difficult for any philosophy, religion or culture to survive without state patronage.
 Yoga has existed so far almost like an orphan.
-Now, official recognition by the UN would further spread the benefit of yoga to the entire world."
+Now, official recognition by the UN would further spread the benefit of yoga."